-This cobbled market town has a great mix of quaint and quirky shops with a bustling market every Friday and plenty of places to eat after exploring some of England’s finest walking and cycling country.
-Leyburn has a number of great walking routes, but a time when walkers really come to town is for the Wensleydale Wander, typically held between March and April.
+This cobbled market town has a great mix of quaint and quirky shops with a bustling market every Friday.
+Leyburn has a number of great walking routes, but a popular time for walkers is the Wensleydale Wander, typically held between March and April.

 If you want to give your legs a rest and travel in style then why not hop on a train at the Wensleydale Railway.
 This heritage line has a station in Leyburn and uses diesel locomotives with the occasional steam services running.